jjangga0214/k8s-sops-helm/README.md

   --dry-run
 ```

 This will show base64-encoded `.env`.
-Of course, k8s will write decrypted content to volume.
+Of course, k8s will write decoded content to volume.

 ```yaml
 data: